 2) Can social media be controlled?

-- Case Based Topics: Under this, a situation or scenario is given for open discussion.
-These types of discussion are more management related.
-The panelist under the case based study, look for the decision making skills.
+- Case-Based Topics: Under this, a situation or scenario is given for open discussion.
+These types of discussions are more management related.
+The panellist under the case-based study, look for decision-making skills.

 Examples: 1) Conversation/Argument between an employee and the boss.

 A successful manager should not be just good with his quota of work, but he/she is expected to contribute as part of a team.
-Ability to work and contribute in teams is a must to succeed in the corporate sector.
+The ability to work and contribute in teams is a must to succeed in the corporate sector.
 And that’s what GDs aim to test.